 - Portraits and people

-Features of Camera Lenses
+Features of camera lenses

 Here are some of the features of lenses that you should know.

 Aperture is the size of the lens opening which light travels through.
-This is then focussed on the camera sensor.
+This is then focused on the camera sensor.
 A small number such as F/1.8 is a wide aperture (top left below), whilst a large number such as F/22 would be a smaller opening (bottom right below).

 Few things to know about aperture: